PyBites-Open-Source/eatlocal/README.md

 6. In the "Variable name" field enter: PYBITES_USERNAME
 7. In the "Variable value" field enter: <username>
 8. Repeat steps 5-7 for the password variable.
+9. Repeat steps 5-7 for the repo variable.
-9. Click "Ok"
+10. Click "Ok"
-10. Click "Apply"
+11. Click "Apply"
-11. Restart your computer.
+12. Restart your computer.